 With a fast-paced lifestyle comes loads of mental stress and physical ailments.
 While we can’t prevent everything that happens to us, we do have control over our mental health.
-Smile and laughter not only improves your face value, it also does a lot for your mental health.
+Smile and laughter not only improves your face value but also does a lot for your mental health.

-Read on about his take on humor for health and how it has helped people improve their physical and mental health in real-time.
+Read on about his take on humour for health and how it has helped people improve their physical and mental health in real-time.

 Laughter-The Best Medicine

-“Treat it as a goal and commit to doing it regularly”
+“Treat it as a goal and commit doing it regularly”

 Laughter not only helps the ailing patients but also their families and caregivers who go through mental stress and physical strain every day taking care of them.
 When laughter couples with your regular medicines, there is no big disease that can go undefeated.